likoly/os-challenge-ByteForce/README.md

 <sub>*Responsible: Søren*</sub>

+#### Motivation:
 There is a 20% repetition chance of found answers being used again.
 Therefor it made sense to create an array that stores the hashes and answers that have been completed.
 As well as adding a cache counter for the size.

+#### Functionality:
 When an answer is found the answer and hash is saved at index cache count, and the cache count is incremented.

 When a new request comes it gets checked if there is a matching hash.
 This also happens when the request is dequeued, so if the cache has been found in the time from it being enqueued to it being dequeued it will also be send immediatly.